gsantoni/ccCluster/README.md

 # ccCluster

 Welcome to ccCluster
-Developed at the ESRF by Gianluca Santoni
+Developed at the ESRF by Gianluca Santoni. gianluca.santoni@esrf.fr

 This program is used to run hierarchycal cluster analysis on protein diffraction data.
 When using, please cite: